6 Ways to get from Cancun to Valladolid And How to Choose The Best One For You

 Chichen Itza is one of the most famous and visited Mayan ruins, and with good reason.

-The site was an important religious and ceremonial site for the ancient Maya and here you can see the famous Kulkulcan pyramid.
+The site was an important religious and ceremonial site for the ancient Maya, and here you can see the famous Kulkulcan pyramid.

-When you stay in Valladolid you will have the advantage of arriving at the ruins early in the morning, before the crowds and tour buses arrive.
+When you stay in Valladolid, you will have the advantage of arriving at the ruins early in the morning, before the crowds and tour buses arrive.

 You can enjoy a few tranquil moments at the ruins and snap some great pictures.